Automattic/custom-fonts-typekit/README.md

 Download or clone this repository into the `plugins/` directory of your WordPress installation.

-Open the Customizer and you should see the `Fonts` section in the sidebar.
+Visit the **Plugins** page in wp-admin and Activate the "Custom Fonts Typekit" plugin.

+Open the Customizer (**Appearance > Customize**) and you should see the `Fonts` section in the sidebar.
 Typekit fonts should be included in the list of available fonts.